-The Birmingham Bloomfield Symphony Orchestra (BBSO) began an incredible tradition supplying the community with engaging performances that spoke to generations.
+The Birmingham Bloomfield Symphony Orchestra (BBSO) began an incredible legacy, supplying the community with engaging performances that spoke to generations.
 The cities of Birmingham and Bloomfield, Michigan, have been a standard bearer for support of the arts in Metropolitan Detroit.
 The responsibility to carry on this legacy is no small undertaking and the board and musicians of Orchestra Sono are honored to persevere.

 We are excited for this new venture and the rebuilding of a classical / orchestra tradition for the cities of Birmingham / Bloomfield.
 For more than forty years, the BBSO was a leading musical entity in Metropolitan-Detroit, Orchestra Sono plans to pick up where they left off.
 In 2016, the BBSO performed their final performance and attempted to rebuild.